 LAOS- Luang Prabang – Self-Guided Food Tour

-Eating is an important part of Lao culture and a time when families and friends come together after a hard day of work.
+Eating is an integral part of Lao culture and a time when families and friends come together after a hard day of work.
 An evening self-guided exploration of Luang Prabang’s cuisine is a great way to discover new and exotic flavors and see the city from a different perspective.

 Classic, Family, Gastronomy, Self-Guided Tours, Sustainable